 All data traffic goes in and out of the Cisco cnBR core cluster for corresponding processing.
 The SP router acts as a hub.

 Different service groups (SG) are managed by different Cisco cnBR core nodes.
-For example, in Figure 1, SG-0 is managed by cnBR-Core Node-0, while SG-n is managed by cnBR-Core Node-2.
+For example, in Cisco cnBR Inter-Connections and Data Flow, SG-0 is managed by cnBR-Core Node-0, while SG-n is managed by cnBR-Core Node-2.

 As shown in the following figure, network data flows between the subscriber devices and the Cisco cnBR core for control and data.
 It also flows between the Cisco cnBR core and the Cisco Operations Hub for management.

 The major Cisco cnBR control and management flows are: